marcriehm/kubernetes-research/Authorization.md

 Every valid Kubernetes yaml payload contains the following top-level entry:
 &nbsp;&nbsp;&nbsp;`apiVersion: [API-GROUP/]version`
 Examples are:
-&nbsp;&nbsp;&nbsp;`apiVersion: apps /v1`
+&nbsp;&nbsp;&nbsp;`apiVersion: apps/v1`
-&nbsp;&nbsp;&nbsp;`apiVersion: v1
+&nbsp;&nbsp;&nbsp;`apiVersion: v1`
 &nbsp;&nbsp;&nbsp;`apiVersion: rbac.authorization.k8s.io/v1`

 If API-GROUP is omitted the reference is to the core API group.
 The apiVersion identifies the version of the "schema" (yaml expectations) for the given API group.
 Management of Kubernetes Objects is divided into API groups.
 The yaml payload must be in conformance with the apiVersion.

-Version 1.14 of the api may be found here: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/ .
+Version 1.12 of the api may be found here: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/ .

 Authorization is based on: the user/groups; the namespace; the Object type (e.g. Pod, Deployment, Secret, ...) and the verb.
 If a user has permission to perform the action on the Object in the namespace, the RESTful call will